FBI says Oregon bomb suspect originally wanted to blow himself up

 In a video clip of Mohamud and his FBI handlers sharing a meal in a hotel room, the two agents are heard convincing Mohamud that he could ultimately do more to help “the cause” by staying alive.
 “We want to keep you for awhile,” Hussein says in the video.
 “We think there’s some things you can do better than just one time.”

-They also discussed sending Mohamud off to a Muslim country after November 26 in a move Youssef testified was aimed at giving Mohamud something to look forward to beyond the planned bombing.
+They also discussed getting Mohamud out of Oregon to a Muslim country after November 26 in a move Youssef testified was aimed at giving Mohamud something to look forward to beyond the planned bombing.

-In a separate video the agents filmed of Mohamud in his Corvallis, Oregon, apartment on November 4, Mohamud stood before the camera wearing a camouflaged jacket over a white tunic, with a red-and-white checkered scarf wound atop his head to deliver a solemn goodbye message.

-Speaking first in Arabic and then in English in a statement he addressed to the West he said: “A dark day is coming your way. ...
-Your people will not remain safe.”

-Addressing other Muslims residing among non-believers in the United States, he added: “Living here is a sin.”
-To his parents, he declared, “Nothing you do will hold me back.”
+The two FBI agents also gave Mohamud a shopping list of bomb-making components, including two cell phones, a cooking timer and an electrical toggle switch, and suggested he buy these items from different stores with other more common household items to make the purchases seem less suspicious.

+Youssef testified that the shopping list was designed in part to “give him a sense of realism” as well as “time to reconsider.”

-At another point, the agents showed Mohamud a purported Islamist militant training video, which actually was produced by the FBI, depicting men with scarf-covered faces shooting guns, and one setting off a bomb with a cellphone detonator.
+The agents also showed Mohamud a purported Islamist militant training video, which actually was produced by the FBI, depicting men with scarf-covered faces shooting guns, and one setting off a bomb with a cell-phone detonator.
 Youssef said Mohamud’s response to the video was that “it was beautiful.”

-Reporting by Teresa Carson; Writing by Steve Gorman; Editing by Cynthia Johnston, Phil Berlowitz and Lisa Shumaker
+Reporting by Teresa Carson; Writing by Steve Gorman; Editing by Cynthia Johnston and Phil Berlowitz